Elizabethcase/my-digital-garden/_notes/rda/atmosphere/cccf-greenhouse.md

 ---
-title: Welcome to the Greenhouse
+title: "Welcome to the Greenhouse"
 ---

 Earth's atmosphere works like a greenhouse, trapping heat from the sun to turn our [planet](/rda/geology/cccf-planet){: .internal-link} into the [brown-green-blue-white Earth](https://www.planetary.org/worlds/pale-blue-dot) it is today.